Direct-photon production in inelastic and high-multiplicity proton-proton collisions at $\sqrt{s} =$ 13 TeV: Data analysis and cocktail of known hadronic sources

-Systematic uncertainties of the data are evaluated as described in Refs.~\cite{ALICE:2018gev,ALICE:2020umb}.
+Systematic uncertainties of the data are evaluated as described in Refs.~\cite{ALICE:2018gev,ALICE:2020umb} and are summarised in Table~\ref{tab:mee_syst} of the Appendix~\ref{sec:supplemental}.
 This includes the estimation of the corresponding uncertainty related to tracking such as selection criteria in the ITS and TPC detectors, ITS--TPC track matching, the requirement of a hit in the first ITS layer, and the requirement of no shared clusters in the ITS.
 The relative disagreements found between data and MC simulations are assigned as systematic uncertainty at the single-track level, which is doubled in the case of uncertainty for pairs.
 The MC simulations were also found to reproduce the details of the PID selection well, with a negligible resulting hadron contamination on the dielectron signal.
-At low invariant mass (\mbox{$m_{\rm ee} < 0.14~{\rm GeV}/c^{2}$}), the uncertainty on the conversion rejection was estimated by varying the criteria used to reject photon conversions.
+At low invariant mass (\mbox{$m_{\rm ee} < 0.1~{\rm GeV}/c^{2}$}), the uncertainty on the conversion rejection was estimated by varying the criteria used to reject photon conversions.
 The uncertainty of the background estimation was estimated by repeating the event mixing in different event classes, defined by the position of the reconstructed primary vertex and by the charged-particle multiplicity, and by re-evaluating the correction factor $R$ in the raw signal calculation.
 A possible multiplicity dependence of the reconstruction and PID efficiency is covered by an uncertainty of up to 6\%~\cite{ALICE:2013wgn, ALICE:2020nkc}.
-The resulting total systematic uncertainty of the efficiency-corrected dielectron yield is 6.5--8.0$\%$ in INEL and to 6.8--12$\%$ in the HM analysis, which is assumed to be fully correlated as a function of dielectron mass \mee.
+The resulting total systematic uncertainty of the efficiency-corrected dielectron yield is 6.5--8.1$\%$ in INEL and to 6.8--12$\%$ in the HM analysis, which is assumed to be fully correlated as a function of dielectron mass \mee.
 The main improvement over the previous analysis~\cite{ALICE:2018gev} (with $\sim$14--15$\%$ systematic uncertainty) is due to better tracking from the more recent reconstruction of Run 2 data.
-The global 2$\%$ uncertainty resulting from the luminosity measurement~\cite{ALICE-PUBLIC-2021-005} is not explicitly shown.